covscript-archives/csman-prototype/README.md

-# covscript-config
+# The CovStrap Project

-Covariant Script Configure (aka. csconf)
+Covariant Script Bootstrap and a lot more (aka. covstrap)